 - Equipment not included but available for rent through the Mountain Shop: Backpack, sleeping bag, sleeping pad, tent, rain gear, trekking pole(s).

 Trip enters Canada.
 Guests much have a valid passport to clear U.S. and Canadian Immigration.
 Canada requires Visas from citizens of some countries, list can be provided.

 - Our Recommended 5-Day/ 4-Night Itinerary

 Day 1: Dyea to Canyon CityAfter breakfast in Skagway, we’ll drive a scenic 10 miles to the trailhead at the historic townsite of Dyea.
 This National Historic Site has been primarily reclaimed by the forest, with little evidence of the original town of 10,000 remaining.
 The trip begins with a 7.8-mile trek to the gold-rush era townsite of Canyon City, gaining only about 500 feet of net elevation.
 At Canyon City, we will cross the river on a suspension bridge and explore the ruins including a large boiler, once used to power a tramway that carried stampeders’ “ton of goods” to the top of Chilkoot Pass.
 We will spend our first night camped on the banks of the Taiya River.

 Day 2: Canyon City to Sheep Camp

-The second day on the trail will be a fairly mild 4.2 mile trek to Sheep Camp, with a net elevation gain of less than 1,000 feet.
+The second day on the trail will be a fairly mild 4.2-mile trek to Sheep Camp, with a net elevation gain of fewer than 1,000 feet.
 The trail continues through lush coastal temperate rainforest terrain.
 After a hearty dinner, we’ll listen in on the backcountry ranger’s nightly talk at Sheep Camp before setting up camp, resting and refueling in preparation for our big day tomorrow.